AlbertDev33/rust-crud/README.md

 - Ensure that the cargo package manager is istalled;
 - Run "cargo run";
 - The server will come up on port 3003.

+## Environment variables

+The environments variable can be found in the **.env** file.
+Fill in with your data.